matheuristic/dotfiles/README.md

 Debian-derived distribution use `sudo apt install stow` ; on macOS use `sudo port install stow` if MacPorts is installed).

+Make sure that the installed version of GNU Stow is at least `2.4.0` (earlier versions have buggy `--dotfiles` option behavior).
+If necessary, compile from source.
+On macOS, this means installing XCode CLI tools, setting the environment variable `PERL5LIB=/Library/Developer/CommandLineTools/usr/share/git-core/perl` and making sure to configure the right prefix in the configuration stage, e.g., `./configure --prefix=$HOME/.local` if `$HOME/.local` is a `$PATH` directory.

 Git clone the repository, and symlink each package's config files to the user home directory using `stow`.
 Each repository subdirectory in `stow/` (e.g.`stow/package`) corresponds to a package of the same